-18 19 ABOUT THE HEALTHCARE AND PUBLIC HEALTH 20 SECTOR COORDINATING COUNCIL JOINT CYBERSECURITY WORKING GROUP 21 22 23 The Healthcare and Public Health Sector Coordinating Council (HSCC) is a coalition of private-24 sector, critical healthcare infrastructure entities organized under Presidential Policy Directive 21 25 and the National Infrastructure Protection Plan to partner with government in the identification 26 and mitigation of strategic threats and vulnerabilities facing the sector's ability to deliver 27 services and assets to the public.
-The HSCC Joint Cybersecurity Working Group (JCWG) is a 28 standing working group of the HSCC, composed of more than 200 industry and government 29 organizations working together to develop strategies to address emerging and ongoing 30 cybersecurity challenges to the health sector.
-31 32 This Medical Device and Health IT Joint Security Plan is the product of a task group established 33 under the auspices of the HSCC JCWG and composed of medical technology, health IT and 34 health delivery organizations, as well as the FDA, to address a major recommendation of the 35 Health Care Industry Cybersecurity Task Force report from June 2017 calling for a cross-sector 36 strategy to strengthen cybersecurity in medical devices.
-37 38 To provide feedback on this tool, please send comments to: 39 JSPFeedback@HealthSectorCouncil.org 40 41 For more information on the HSCC, see https://HealthSectorCouncil.org.
+ABOUT THE HEALTHCARE AND PUBLIC HEALTH SECTOR COORDINATING COUNCIL CYBERSECURITY WORKING GROUP

+The Healthcare and Public Health Sector Coordinating Council (HSCC) is a coalition of private-sector critical healthcare infrastructure entities organized under the National Infrastructure Protection Plan to partner with and advise the government in the identification and mitigation of strategic threats and vulnerabilities facing the sector's ability to deliver services and assets to the public.
+The HSCC Cybersecurity Working Group (CWG) is a standing working group of the HSCC, composed of more than 300 industry and government organizations working together to develop strategies to address emerging and ongoing cybersecurity challenges to the health sector.

+This Medical Device and Health IT Joint Security Plan is the product of a task group established under the auspices of the HSCC CWG and composed of medical technology, health IT and health delivery organizations, as well as the FDA, to address a major recommendation of the Health Care Industry Cybersecurity Task Force report from June 2017 calling for a cross-sector strategy to strengthen cybersecurity in medical devices.

+To provide feedback on this tool, please send comments to: JSPFeedback@HealthSectorCouncil.org

+For more information on the HSCC, see https://HealthSectorCouncil.org.